 Salim has spent most of his life on the east coast of Africa, living and working with his family.
 When he sets out to build a new life for himself, moving to an unnamed country in the heart of the continent he believes he is doing so to fulfil his duty as a man.
 He buys a small shop in a sleepy town, at a bend in the river, where he sells sundries to the locals.

-This spot, this ‘bend in the river’, is a microcosm of post-colonial Africa at the time of Independence: a scene of chaos, violent change, warring tribes, ignorance, isolation and poverty.
+First published in 1979, A Bend in the River is V.S.
+Naipaul's vivid exploration of post-colonial Africa at the time of Independence.
+Serving as a microcosm of this changing world, his bend in the river is a scene of chaos, violent change, warring tribes, ignorance, isolation and poverty.
 And from this rich landscape emerges one of the author's most potent works – a truly moving story of historical upheaval and social breakdown.